Designing for the "Muscles from Brussels": A High-Velocity Creative Journey

 The "Franglais" Creative Sprint

 The atmosphere was always electric.
 Working with Jean-Claude is exactly like his famous interviews: we would switch from French to English every two sentences.
 The enthusiasm is infectious, and the pace is "absolute urgency."
 We’d go from a total media blackout to a 24-hour sprint for an event in Cannes or a launch in Dubai.
+The projects were as diverse as they were ambitious:

 The Final Showdown: The "Invoicing Script"